+Watercolor painting is some of the best art therapy.
+Painting with watercolor helps to slow down, relax and focus as an artist in order to improve overall skills of observation and visual communication.
 Watercolor will focus on color theory, innovative painting techniques, texture studies, and mixed media approaches.
 The course will offer students the opportunity to learn new ways of working with the watercolor painting medium, explore personal ideas and discover new details about art history.
-This art department course will provide an environment centered around enhancing individual painting skills and developing skills for creative problem solving.
+This course will provide an environment centered around enhancing individual painting skills and developing skills for creative problem solving.